 Specialized knocked it out of the park with the pedal-friendliness of the Atlas Pro shorts.
 The lightweight materials create a free range of motion.
 While some shorts are constructed with materials that feel restrictive, these allow for natural movements.

 The 14.5-inch inseam makes it so these shorts sit just about at the knee.
 This is a critical feature when evaluating a short for its pedal-friendliness.
 Not having material sitting on top of your knee cap serves a few purposes.
 First, it promotes airflow going up your short, which helps keep you cool and helps keep you spinning those pedals for longer periods.
-Second, there is no material bouncing around the knee with every pedal stroke.
+Second, there is no material to hang up on or bounce around the knee with every pedal stroke.
 Longer shorts often flap around with each pedal stroke.
 While this may sound overblown, sometimes it takes wearing a short with less of an inseam to notice the difference.
-The Troy Lee Designs Skyline and Patagonia Dirt Roamer shorts are other pairs of shorts with a slimmer and shorter fit.

 The trim fit also serves to keep the short materials closer to the leg.
 This minimizes movement of excess material while not feeling uncomfortably snug or tight.
 These shorts offer a high-end fit for the daily trail rider.
 Riders who have bulkier, thicker legs may want to consider other options as we could see these being too tight for some people.